A day-by-day guide to the week's best online theater and dance

 Monday (available for one week)

 Each year, the American Dance Guild honors prominent modern dance figures with awards for Distinguished Artistry and Lifetime Achievement.
 For its virtual incarnation this fall, ADG is offering a survey of the past decade, with archival recordings every week that celebrate the work of each year’s honorees.
 The videos are free but donations are invited.
-This episode looks back to 2014 and features salutes to Joan Myers Brown, Douglas Dunn and Bill Evans.
+This episode looks back to 2015 and features salutes to Doug Varone, Liz Lerman and Alice Teirstein.

 Monday 2pm EST / 7pm GMT (available for one week)

 Universal’s YouTube channel The Shows Must Go On! began by rolling out a different Andrew Lloyd Webber musical every week, then moved on to NBC’s live broadcasts of musicals.
 After a break, the series has now returned, and is devoting the month of November to Shakespeare, and the videos it streams now remain viewable for a full week instead of just two days.
-This week’s offering is a 1997 television recording of the always superb Fiona Shaw in the title role of Richard II, directed by her longtime collaborator Deborah Warner.
-Rarely seen in full productions, Shakespeare’s history play depicts the overthrow and eventual regicide of the last of the direct-line Plantagenet kings, a prickly man with a knack for making powerful enemies.
-While the plot is heavy on medieval politics, the writing contains some of the most beautiful verse that the Bard ever crafted.
-The supporting cast includes Graham Crowden, Richard Bremmer and David Lyon.
+Sir Patrick Stewart, who has played noble leadership roles in both the Star Trek and X-Men film franchises, plays the not-so-great Scot in this spellbinding account of Macbeth, in which a nobleman and his wife descend into a nightmare of disquiet after arranging the murder of their monarch.
+Rupert Goold directed the production, which ran in the West End in 2007 and on Broadway in 2008, and was filmed in 2009 (with most of the original cast) for the PBS series Great Performances.
+In addition to Stewart, the cast includes Kate Fleetwood (as the red-handed Lady M) and Scott Handy, Michael Feast, Paul Shelley and Martin Turner.

 Monday 3pm EST / 8pm GMT (live only)

 Seth Rudetsky’s intimate chat-and-sing series at the Art House in Provincetown has drawn top Broadway stars to the tip of the Cape for nearly a decade.
 He knows exactly what stories and songs people need to hear from each of his A-list guests, and now he brings the magic online in a weekly series that uses a new approach to sound design to make it possible to accompany his guests in real time.
-Joining him is Wayne Brady, the expert improv comic (Whose Line Is It Anyway?) and talk-show host (The Wayne Brady Show) who also filled some mighty big shoes in two stints as Lola in Broadway’s Kinky Boots.
+Joining him is Broadway’s mighty Lillias White, who has stropped the show in musicals including Once on This Island, Dreamgirls, How to Succeed…, The Life and Fela!.
 Virtual tickets cost $25; last night’s live edition at 8pm was recorded and is being rerun today.

 Monday 7pm EST / midnight GMT (live only)